jitsucom/bulker/sync-controller/README.md

 - Pulled data is sent to Bulker instance to `syncId` connection.
 - Task logs are sent to Bulker instance to `SYNCCTL_BULKER_LOGS_CONNECTION_ID` connection.
-- Task state is kept updated in `source_task` database table.
+- Task status is kept updated in `source_task` database table.
 - Saved state of task if any is stored in `source_state` database table.

 Query parameters:

- - `image` - source package image
+ - `package` - source package image
  - `version` - source package version
  - `taskId` - id this task.
 Should be unique for each task
  - `syncId` - id of sync entity (bulker destination id) where pulled events should be sent